SmingHub/Sming/Sming/Components/Hosted/README.rst

    Enables the hosted component.
 Valid values for the moment are:
    - tcp - for communication over TCP network.
    - serial - for communication over serial interface

+.. envvar:: HOSTED_SERVER_IP

+   Default: 192.168.13.1

+   Used only when ENABLE_HOSTED=tcp is specified.
+Specifies the IP address of the remote RPC server.

+.. envvar:: HOSTED_COM_PORT

+   Default: /dev/ttyUSB0 or the value of the environment variable COM_PORT if defined

+   Used only when ENABLE_HOSTED=serial is specified.
+Specifies which local communication port should be used to connect to the remote RPC server.

+.. envvar:: HOSTED_COM_SPEED

+   Default: 115200

+   Used only when ENABLE_HOSTED=serial is specified.
+Specifies the communication baud rate.